Topological Inductive Bias fosters Multiple Instance Learning in Data-Scarce Scenarios: Experiments

+\paragraph{Models.} For a fair comparison, we apply topological guidance to the previous MIL architecture used for this application, where the instance encoder contains $3$ convolutional layers followed by $2$ ReLu and Tanh activation functions and a $2$ linear layers to obtain a latent representation of instances in a $500$D space.

-\cref{tab:performance} shows that topological regularization improves the performance of MIL models using \emph{all} aggregation functions, resulting in higher mean performance and often resulting in reduced variance.
-Notably, topologically regularized MIL with \emph{average pooling} surpasses other aggregation schemes.
-This aligns with our findings from experiments on synthetic datasets, where we observe that topological regularization particularly narrowing the gap between performance of the MIL employing different aggregation functions.
+\paragraph{Results.} We employ five standard evaluation metrics: Accuracy, F1-Score, Area Under the Receiver Operating Characteristic Curve (AUROC), Precision, and Recall.
+Recall is reported to assess sensitivity to missed positive cases.
+All metrics are macro-weighted due to dataset imbalance.
+Table~\ref{tab:performance} shows that topological guidance improves the performance of MIL models using \emph{all} aggregation functions and results in higher average performance, often resulting in reduced variance.
+Topologically guided MIL with \emph{average pooling} surpasses other aggregation schemes.
+This aligns with our findings from experiments on synthetic datasets, where we observe that topological guidance particularly narrows the gap in performance between MILs employing different aggregation functions.
 The inherent ambiguity in the anemia dataset for MIL suggests that enhancing instance projection in latent space via average pooling is more effective than attention pooling, as it better captures the ratio of positive instances.
-Without topological regularization, scarce training data impede the instance encoder from generating meaningful, generalizable latent representations.
-However, integrating topological inductive bias into the latent space mitigates these challenges, significantly improving model performance.
+Without topological guidance, scarce training data impede the instance encoder from generating meaningful, generalizable latent representations.
+However, integrating topological inductive bias into the latent space mitigates these challenges, significantly improving MIL performance. $\lambda = 0.005$ provides the best overall performance across pooling strategies.
+Notably, the performance is relatively stable across 2 orders of magnitude of $\lambda$ (see Figure~\ref{fig:anemia_hp} and Appendix Table~\ref{tab:tgmil_lambda}).